CIGB Annual Reports:

 A Brief History of CIGB

 CIGB was established in the mid 70’s as a result of earlier work and discussion.
-Ralph Stevens, Vicar of St Paul’s Church in the Jewellery Quarter was a prime mover and the parish continues to be linked to CIGB, with previous incumbents often taking key roles.
+Ralph Stevens, Vicar of St Paul’s Church in the Jewellery Quarter was a prime mover and the parish has had a history of linkage to CIGB, with previous incumbents often taking key roles.

 1974 papers refer to issues of unemployment, wages, race relations and migration.